-Touchless Environment: TI has made efforts to remove as many touch points as possible including, but not limited to, designated entry / exit door with automated opening devices and/or door attendants, replacing frequently used room amenities with one-time use items, offering alternative payment methods, and other efforts to limit contact points.
+Touchless Environment: TI has made efforts to remove as many touch points as possible including, but not limited to, designated entry and exit doors, automated door opening devices, offering alternative payment methods, and other efforts to limit contact points.

 EMPLOYEE POLICY AND PROCEDURES